-The Five team is comprised of a diverse group of the community including residents, parents & principals from local primary schools and high schools, as well as representatives from the University of WA, Shenton College and Sir Charles Gairdner Hospital.
+The Five team is comprised of a diverse group of the community including residents, parents & principals from local primary schools and high schools, as well as representatives from the University of WA and Shenton College.

 - Freshwater Bay